-How could we begin without first mentioning the granddaddy of all ceiling frescoes—the Sistine Chapel?
+How could we begin without first mentioning the granddaddy of all ceiling frescoes that influenced so many others that followed—the Sistine Chapel in the Vatican.

-Painted by Michelangelo between 1508 and 1512, the ceiling of the Sistine Chapel in the Vatican exemplifies High Renaissance art—a period of exceptional creativity during the late 15th and early 16th centuries.
+Painted by Michelangelo between 1508 and 1512, the ceiling of the Sistine Chapel exemplifies High Renaissance art—a period of exceptional creativity during the late 15th and early 16th centuries.

 Nine scenes from the Book of Genesis take center stage, of which The Creation of Adam is the best known, deservedly enjoying an iconic status equaled only by Leonardo da Vinci’s Mona Lisa.